 FAQs: Straight Talk on Friends & Pressure

-A: Okay, this is the big one.
+Great question.
 Think of it this way: Encouragement feels like a high-five.
 It’s about your goals (“You’ve got this tryout!”).
 Pressure feels like a shove.
 It’s about their goals for their entertainment, and it often comes with a side of guilt.
 The simplest test?
 A real friend might be disappointed by a “no,” but they’ll respect it.
 They don’t make you feel lame for it.

-- The Casual: “Nah, I’m good for real.”
+The Casual: “Nah, I’m good for real.”

-- The Deflector: “Haha, not my vibe, but you do you!”
+The Deflector: “Haha, not my vibe, but you do you!”

-- The Delayer: “Maybe later, I’m not feeling it right now.”
+The Delayer: “Maybe later, I’m not feeling it right now.”

 Say it like you mean it (even if you’re shaking inside), and change the subject.